segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 {% endfaqitem %}

 {% faqitem Can I configure multiple sources to use the same EMR cluster? %}
 Yes, you can configure multiple sources to use the same EMR cluster.
-We recommend that the EMR cluster only be used for Data Lakes to ensure there aren't interruptions from non-Data Lakes job.
+Segment recommends that the EMR cluster only be used for Data Lakes to ensure there aren't interruptions from non-Data Lakes job.
 {% endfaqitem %}

 {% faqitem Why don't I see any data in S3 or Glue after enabling a source? %}